-By Lansing Moore | October 08, 2021
+by Lansing Moore, October 2021

-The last thing a high-net-worth customer wants to hear after a disaster is that her fine art was mistreated.
-The right conservation firm can not only restore damaged objects but increase the customer's appreciation of and loyalty to the insurer.
+The last thing a high-net worth customer wants to hear after a disaster is that her fine art was mistreated.
+The right conservation firm can not only restore damaged objects, but increase the customer's appreciation of-and loyalty to-her insurer.
 (Photo: Center Art Studio)

-After a disaster such as a fire, flood or partial collapse, fine-art objects need to be treated differently than the other contents of the insured's home.
+After a disaster-a fire, flood, or partial collapse-fine-art objects need to be treated differently than the other contents of the insured's home.

-And when the insured is a high-net-worth individual, they'd better be.
+And when the insured is a high-net worth individual, they'd better be.

-By and large, high-net-worth customers expect thoroughly white-glove treatment, both for themselves and their art collections.
-However, claims professionals can relax, knowing there's a unique fine-art emergency protocol practiced by conservators worldwide.
-The protocol makes sense because the objects, as works of fine art, have a high resale value and because they may - and often do - represent possessions of the utmost importance to the insured.
+Because, by and large, high-net worth customers do not take kindly to disasters-or disastrous performance.
+They expect thoroughly white-glove treatment, both of themselves and their art collections.

+But claims professionals can relax, knowing there's a unique fine-art emergency protocol practiced by conservators worldwide.

+The protocol makes sense because the objects, as works of fine art, have a high resale value, and because they may-often do-represent possessions of the utmost importance to the insured.

-Treating them as if they were the same as the rest of the home's furnishings and not the precious, fragile, and highly valuable objects they are is a recipe for yet another disaster: this one in customer relations.
-And that disaster is the claims professional's worst nightmare.
+Treating them as if they were the same as the rest of the home's furnishings-and not the precious, fragile, and highly valuable objects they are-is a recipe for yet another disaster: this one in customer relations.

+That disaster is the claims professional's worst nightmare.